zakirullin/cognitive-load/README.md

 </div>

 ## Domain-driven design
 Domain-driven design has some great points, although it is often misinterpreted.
-People say "We write code in DDD", which is a bit strange, because DDD is about problem space, not about solution space.
+People say "We write code in DDD", which is a bit strange, because DDD is more about problem space, rather about the solution space.

 Ubiquitous language, domain, bounded context, aggregate, event storming are all about problem space.
 They are meant to help us learn the insights about the domain and extract the boundaries.
 DDD enables developers, domain experts and business people to communicate effectively using a single, unified language.
 Rather than focusing on these problem space aspects of DDD, we tend to emphasise particular folder structures, services, repositories, and other solution space techniques.